-Date Squares – these easy to make date squares are delicious, gooey and super tasty.
+Date Squares – these easy to make date squares are delicious, gooey and so comforting.
 An old fashioned recipe that will give you the best date squares you’ll ever have.

 When I was 14 years old, I used to work in a small bakery on the weekends for extra cash as a cashier.
 The owner of the bakery used to make these awesome date squares and I would always have one when they were fresh.
 I learned to make them then, but I have to say I don’t make them very often.
 It’s been years since I made date squares, not sure why because they are a favorite of mine.
 The beauty of date squares is that they truly are easy to make.

 Start by adding a cup of water to a medium saucepan and add the 3 cups of dates.
 Place this over medium-heat and cook for about 10 minutes or until all the water evaporates and the dates are soft and can be mashed with a wooden spoon.
 Place these dates in a food processor, add the vanilla extract and pulse a few times until it becomes a paste.
 Remove from food processor to a bowl and set aside.

 To make the crust, add the dry ingredients to a food processor and pulse a few times.
 Add the butter cubes, make sure it’s cold and pulse for about 30 seconds or so until the mixtures starts to come together and it’s nice and crumbly.

 Start by spreading 2/3 of the crumble mixture in the bottom of the baking dish.